“I got to a point where my heart wasn't in it anymore. I'd lost all my energy and motivation.”

 What help did you get?

-I also spoke to the right people to give me belief and confidence in what I was doing – they were a lot of coach-like people.
-I also read books, attended and listened to free seminars – whatever kept me inspired.
-I'm continually tapping into those sources of inspiration, almost daily.
+I also read books, attended and listened to free seminars and podcasts - I did whatever I could to keep myself inspired.
+I was continually tapping into those sources of inspiration, almost daily.

 What do you wish you'd done differently?